Riya05-05/DBMS_CRM/README.md

 # DBMS_CRM
-Customer Relationship management system with login and queries.
+'Customer Relationship management system' with login and Signup options, directly connected to the backend DataBase.